-Beyond the hand stamp, and the fact that the Polin’s ordered from different post card publishers in small quantities, no other relationship has been established between brothers and Zimmerman.
+Beyond the hand stamp, and the facts that the two brothers retailed the views of different post card publishers and printers, no other relationship has been established between the Polins and Zimmerman.

 There are three types of known Zimmerman backs on Nevada post cards.

 One thing that is common to all the backs is the Zimmerman logo: a man carrying a package with the letters “ZIM.”

 All the same logo, just different colors?
 Or Hat vs Cap?
 Front foot up, front foot down?

 1. (ZB1) Black ZIM man left hand corner of back.
 With credit line that reads “H.

 G. Z. & Co.” on the upper left edge of the back of the card.

 2. Black ZIM.
 Moved up about 25% on the bottom left side and move 5/16

 3. Green ZIM man moved to the top left corner.
 No credit line right

 4. Brown ZIM bottom left corner with credit line “Published by H G.